menu

 Overview

 Arnold - Callaway is a very small town located in the state of Nebraska.
 With a population of 2,774 people and just one neighborhood, Arnold - Callaway is the 87th largest community in Nebraska.
-Arnold - Callaway has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Arnold - Callaway has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-When you are in Arnold - Callaway, you'll notice that it is more blue-collar than most other communities in America.
-35.15% of Arnold - Callaway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Arnold - Callaway is generally considered to be a blue-collar town.
+35.15% of the Arnold - Callaway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arnold - Callaway is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Arnold - Callaway who work in management occupations (18.79%), farm management occupations (10.33%), and teaching (9.04%).

 Setting & Lifestyle